patrickboateng/patrickboateng/README.md

 I am a graduate student at the [University of Memphis](https://www.memphis.edu).
 I am very passionate about programming, machine learning, open-source, and problem-solving.
 I enjoy using programming to solve problems in civil engineering and exploring the potential of machine-learning techniques in this field.

 My long-term goal is to develop software that effectively solves civil engineering problems by combining my expertise in civil engineering, programming, and machine learning.

-I maintain/collaborate on a few python packages including:
+I maintain and collaborate on a few python packages including:

 - [**geolysis**][geolysis_github_url]: An open-source software for geotechnical engineering analysis and modeling.